QuickMick/svelte-getcontext-test/readme.md

 afterwards open index.html from ./app in your browser

 ## error
-occuring error (when i remove the stile in "library/src/button.svelte", the error vanishes):
+occuring error (when i remove the style in "library/src/button.svelte", the error vanishes):

 ```
 rollup v2.35.1